Memorial Hall (Delaware State): Planned upgrades and replacement

-Public and Media Commentary
+Public and eedia commentary

 The plan to replace Memorial Hall has been driven in part by long-standing criticism of the current gym’s adequacy.
 Alumni and observers have called Memorial Hall “old, cramped and out of date,” arguing that it hampers DSU’s competitiveness and fan experience.
 One alumnus journalist recounted the “struggle to get to and from the bathroom” in the packed arena as a student reporter, expressing that “anything to replace the Memorial Hall gym would be great”.
 Such sentiments reflect a common view that DSU has outgrown the facility.
 Even neutral reviewers note that Memorial Hall, while quaint and spirited, is essentially a throwback with limited comfort and capacity.
 In short, the university sees a new convocation center as a crucial step in its growth – both to better serve its students and teams, and to present a more modern image for DSU Athletics.

 Until a new arena is built, Memorial Hall remains in use as one of Division I’s smallest home courts.
 DSU has made minor upgrades over time (such as new flooring, lighting, and the Bayhealth partnership for athletic training services), but the core structure is the same as in the mid-20th century.
 Plans are being developed carefully to secure funding without diverting from academic priorities, a balance DSU officials insist upon.
 As of the 2025–26 season, fans and players continue to pack Memorial Hall for Hornet games, even as they look forward to the possibilities a new convocation center will bring in the future.